-3.4 CLEANING AND PROTECTION
+3.5 CLEANING AND PROTECTION

-- A. Protect work of other trades against damage from paint application.
-Correct damage to work of other trades by cleaning, repairing, replacing, and refinishing, as approved by Architect, and leave in an undamaged condition. - B. At completion of construction activities of other trades, touch up and restore damaged or defaced painted surfaces.
+- A. At end of each workday, remove rubbish, empty cans, rags, and other discarded materials from Project site. - B. After completing paint application, clean spattered surfaces.
+Remove spattered paints by washing, scraping, or other methods.
+Do not scratch or damage adjacent finished surfaces. - C. Protect work of other trades against damage from paint application.
+Correct damage to work of other trades by cleaning, repairing, replacing, and refinishing, as approved by Architect, and leave in an undamaged condition. - D. At completion of construction activities of other trades, touch up and restore damaged or defaced painted surfaces.

-3.5 EXTERIOR PAINTING SCHEDULE
+3.6 EXTERIOR PAINTING SCHEDULE